 Transmitter life.
 Also, the new G5 transmitters will only last about three months and will shut off after 112 days, unlike the current G4 that has a six-month warranty but many of us have found can last much longer than that.
 Dexcom's higher-ups tell us their engineers designed this G5 to have a 90-day transmitter with a 2 or 3 week grace period, meaning it will actually shutdown on day 112 allowing more time to get a new transmitter.
 You'll get two in a box each time you order new transmitters.

-CLARITY will be provided to G5 customers for free, with no additional subscription or charge for using that.
+The CLARITY software will be provided to G5 customers for free, with no additional subscription or charge for using that.

 Given Dexcom’s existing Share app for the Apple Watch, the G5 will be able compatible with that wearable wrist gadget too.